-The City of Culver City (City) and the Culver City Unified School District (CCUSD) have received a grant to prepare a Multi-Jurisdictional Hazard Mitigation Plan (MJHMP).
+The City of Culver City (City) and the Culver City Unified School District (CCUSD) received a grant to prepare a Multi-Jurisdictional Hazard Mitigation Plan (MJHMP).
 The MJHMP presents a strategy for reducing the City's and CCUSD’s vulnerability to the impacts of natural hazard events such as earthquakes, flood, and wildfire.

-What is a Hazard Mitigation Plan?
+What is the Hazard Mitigation Plan?

-A Hazard Mitigation Plan is a framework that guides our community in making decisions and developing policies to reduce or eliminate risk to life and property.
+The Hazard Mitigation Plan is a framework that guides our community in making decisions and developing policies to reduce or eliminate risk to life and property.
 The plan identifies the types of hazards that threaten our community, evaluates our vulnerability to those threats, and outlines a strategy to reduce or eliminate the risk posed by those threats to break the cycle of repeated destruction by natural hazard events.

 Why is the plan important?